 Here are some tips to quickly ID a snake.

-With that in mind, here are some tips on what to look out for during your outdoor adventures this summer to aid in quick snake identification and most importantly, help you determine if it is venomous.
+With that in mind, here are some tips on what to look out for during your outdoor adventures this summer to aid in quick snake identification.

 1. Patterns and Coloration

 This can be a good clue as rattlesnakes and copperheads almost always have a color pattern on them.
 Water moccasins (aka cottonmouths) can too, but they can also appear more solid in color.
 This is why you shouldn't use any sort of pattern as a hard and fast rule on snake identification.

 There are also non-venomous snakes that have patterns.
 Here in Michigan, the northern water snake is mistaken for a rattlesnake all the time, but it is actually harmless.
 The northern water snake has more of a rectangular-shaped pattern to it while rattlesnakes usually have a diamond pattern, or one some have described as "video game controller-shaped."

 Most snakes with yellow or orange vertical stripes over the length of their bodies are either harmless garter snakes or ribbon snakes.
 Garter snakes can have a spotted or barred color pattern, too.

 Also be aware that there are copycats out there.
 The coral snake, like the one in the picture above, is brightly colored and patterned.
 It is also highly venomous.
 But it has a copycat in milk snakes, which is probably an evolved trait to help keep milk snakes safe from predators.
 To be on the safe side, don't handle any brightly colored and patterned snake like the one you see above.

 There is a rhyme to help tell the difference between a coral and milk snake that we'll share here: "Red touches black, safe for Jack.
 Red touches yellow, kills a fellow."